-Calculation of Heater-Tube Thickness in Petroleum Refineries
+Calculation of Heater-Tube Thickness in Petroleum Refineries (includes Addendum 1 dated July 2019 and Addendum 2 dated December 2021)

 Specifies the requirements and gives recommendations for the procedures and design criteria used for calculating the required wall thickness of new tubes and associated component fittings for fired heaters for the petroleum, petrochemical, and natural gas industries.
 These procedures are appropriate for designing tubes for service in both corrosive and non-corrosive applications.
 These procedures have been developed specifically for the design of refinery and related fired heater tubes (direct-fired, heat-absorbing tubes within enclosures).
 These procedures are not intended to be used for the design of external piping.
 This standard does not give recommendations for tube retirement thickness; Annex A describes a technique for estimating the life remaining for a heater tube.
 Pages: 264